mlswg/mls-extensions/draft-ietf-mls-extensions.md

 happens is a member trying to remove itself from a conference call as several dozen new participants are trying to join (often on the hour).

-This section describes a new `SelfRemove` Proposal extension type.
+This section describes a new `SelfRemove` proposal type.
 It is designed to be included in External Commits.

-### Extension Description
+### Proposal Description

 This document specifies a new MLS Proposal type called `SelfRemove`.
 Its syntax is described using the TLS Presentation Language {{!RFC8446}} below (its content